Fraud Lawyers Cape Town

-Legal Definition: The element of Unlawfulness
+Fraud: The element of Unlawfulness

 The act of the misrepresentation must be unlawful.
 The perpetrator must atthe time of the offence of fraud also be well aware of the fact that his conduct is unlawful and that it is punishable by our courts.